 By Robert Wald

-About twenty years ago a friend of mine, Londi Palmisano, a California certified massage therapist, was trying to come up with some sort of device that would work really well for stretching the back and other muscles of the upper body.
-I think she had a moment of genius when she sat down and sketched a picture of what is now known as The Body Archer.
-Needless to say, I found her design to be really interesting, and it felt great to stretch my back on it.
-But I was already involved in my own entertainment industry career and I wasn’t thinking much about marketing a fitness product at the time.
-Londi didn’t have the resources to market The Body Archer on a large scale, but she managed to have a few a few of them built at a local woodworking shop.
-Only a handful of her lucky customers were able to experience her incredible invention.
-Without exception, every one of them fell in love with The Body Archer!
+About twenty years ago a friend of mine, Londi Palmisano, a California certified massage therapist, had an idea for an invention that would create passive stretching primarily of the large muscle groups of the back.
+I think she had a moment of genius when she sat down and sketched a picture of what is now known as the Body Archer.
+Needless to say, I found her design to be really interesting, and it felt great to stretch my upper and lower back and arms.
+But I was already involved in my own entertainment industry career and I wasn’t thinking much about marketing a new product at the time.

 By Cheryl Caplow